peshliya/Halloween/README.md

 🎃 A Frightfully Fun Halloween Awaits! 👻

 This is a fully responsive Halloween-themed website designed to bring spooky fun to all screen sizes — from desktop monitors to mobile phones.
+Get ready for a night full of spooky surprises, fun games,
+                                    creepy costumes, and lots of treats.
+Whether you're here for tricks or just a good scare, there's something exciting waiting for everyone!

 🔮 Features